martinghunt/ziplign/paper/paper.md

 1000bp genome compared to a genome comprising two copies of the same contig, where Mauve showed no matches (also tested again using a 10,000bp contig).

-Here we introduce TNA, which fills the need for an easy-to-install and simple-to-use genome comparison tool.
+Here we introduce Ziplign, which fills the need for an easy-to-install and simple-to-use genome comparison tool.
 It is heavily inspired by ACT, with a very similar user interface, but is significantly easier to install and use.

 # Usage and availability
-TNA is intended for microbiologists with no command line experience.
+Ziplign is intended for microbiologists with no command line experience.
 As such, no use of a terminal is required.
 First, two genomes must be provided, either with an NCBI accession or by dragging-and-dropping local files.
 FASTA, FASTQ, GFF3, EMBL and GenBank file formats are supported, optionally with gzip, bzip2 or xz compression.
 Genome sequences and annotation are automatically downloaded when an accession is used.
-TNA runs blastn from the NCBI blast+ suite to generate the matches between the two genomes.
+Ziplign runs blastn from the NCBI blast+ suite to generate the matches between the two genomes.
 The blastn options are configurable by the user.